Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Silent bugs in Keras and TensorFlow

 \section{Silent bugs in Keras and TensorFlow}

-In this section, first we describe our methodology to investigate bugs inside Keras/TensorFlow answering RQ1 and RQ2.
-The general process consists of the three steps: (1) Data collection, (2) Manual analysis, (3) Labeling and classification.
+In this section, first, we describe our methodology to investigate bugs to answer RQ1 and RQ2.
+The general process consists of three steps: (1) Data collection, (2) Manual analysis, and (3) Labeling and classification as shown in Figure \ref{fig:process}.
 Then, we discuss our findings.